5 Ways to Cope with Raising Kids and Caring for Elderly Parents

 If you have to care for your elderly parents frequently, you may want to think about including your children in this process.
 No matter how old they are, children can benefit from intergenerational learning, and there is no better place for them to discover this than with their own families.

-Whether this involves something as simple as bringing their Grandpa a glass of water or spending some time reading to them in the backyard, making your children a part of the process of caring for your elderly parents can make them more understanding of the pressure you are under.
+Whether this involves something as simple as bringing their Grandpa a glass of water or spending some time reading to them in the backyard, making your children part of caring for your elderly parents can make them more understanding of the pressure you are under.

 5. Make time for me-time

 As a parent and a carer, you must schedule some respite into your calendar.
-Although this may seem impossible, without it, you will soon start to suffer physically, mentally, and emotionally.
+Although this may seem impossible, you will soon start to suffer physically, mentally, and emotionally without it.